Rent Cart Redesign

 SOLUTION

-I restructured the architecture so users define when they want to rent before committing to what they rent.
+I restructured the architecture so users define "When" before committing to "What."

 Key Structural Changes